 Photinia x fraseriItem #6485 USDA Hardiness Zone: 7 - 9

 An excellent medium-sized evergreen shrub for hedges or screens.
 Attractive new growth explodes in bright bronze-red in early spring, maturing to large, dark green leaves.
-Evergreen, can be used as espalier or as a patio tree.
+Works well as espalier or as a patio tree.

 - OverviewLight Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate to fast grower to 8 to 12 ft. high, 8 to 10 ft. wide.

 - DetailBotanical Pronunciation:foh-TIN-i-a x FRAY-zer-eyePlant type:ShrubDeciduous/evergreen:EvergreenGrowth rate:FastAverage landscape size:Fast growing; reaches 8 to 12 ft. tall, 8 to 10 ft. wide, in natural form.Foliage color:GreenBlooms:SpringFlower color:WhiteDesign IdeasThis shrub is the backbone of landscapes in mild winter regions.
 Beauty and dense growth combine to produce the perfect tall hedge, whether grown natural or sheared.
 They are grown in side yards, down property lines or spaced out into a natural landscape for spring foliage contrast.
 Easily trained into a neat small tree, offering an evergreen lollipop for entries, front yards or even near the street.Companion PlantsEuonymus (Euonymus); Crape Myrtle (Lagerstroemia); Rose (Rosa); Cryptomeria (Cryptomeria); Smokebush (Cotinus)